 Street Art in Berlin and its history

-The history of street art in the German capital is directly linked to that of the Berlin Wall.
-This had been erected to prevent Germans from the GDR (German Democratic Republic), who were in Soviet-occupied territory, from converging on the FRG (Federal Republic of Germany).
-But very soon, what appeared to be a military separation device became a veritable blank canvas with messages of hope or protest.
+The history of street art in the German capital is directly linked to the Berlin Wall.
+The Wall was erected to prevent Germans from the GDR (German Democratic Republic), who were in the territory occupied by the Soviet Union, from converging on the FRG (Federal Republic of Germany).
+But very soon, what appeared to be a military separation device became a blank canvas of messages of hope and protest.

-Indeed, in 1970, when the GDR (East Berlin) was still controlled by Soviet forces, only West Berliners were allowed to approach the wall.
-They would come and paint tags and graffiti on it to protest or show their solidarity with the Germans kept on the other side of the wall.
-The wall continued to be covered with drawings until 9 November 1989, when what was considered the wall of shame came down.
+Indeed, in 1970, when the GDR (East Berlin) was still controlled by Soviet forces, only the inhabitants of West Berlin were allowed to approach the wall.
+They came to paint tags and graffiti on the wall to protest or to show their solidarity with the Germans kept on the other side of the wall.
+The wall continued to be covered with drawings until 9 November 1989, when what was considered the wall of shame fell.

-Today, several years after these events, Street Art can be found all over the streets of Berlin.
-A section of the wall that resisted demolition has even become a veritable open-air museum.
+Today, many years after these events, street art can be found all over Berlin’s streets.
+A part of the wall that resisted demolition has even become an open-air museum.
 These remnants of Berlin’s past continue to inspire many street artists in countries divided by a border in the form of a wall.

 If stencils, graffiti, murals and collages can be found all over the streets of Berlin today, it is thanks to talented local and international street artists.
 Among the most famous in the German capital is the extremely talented Blu, who amazes even the most ardent urban art enthusiasts with his works.
 Very active and committed, he has created several murals on the walls of Berlin.
 And behind many of his metaphorical works, there are messages about politics, the environment or denouncing violence.